Gurinder-Vasanta/gcv-repo/README.md

 # gcv-repo
 ## Here are some of my recent projects across deep learning, data science, and machine learning.
 My work spans computer vision, NLP, forecasting, and modeling real-world phenomena.
+Feel free to click any of the links to see what I have worked on!
 🏀🤖📹 **[NBA Possession Classification with Vision Transformers](https://github.com/Gurinder-Vasanta/vit-research)**:
 This project applies the Vision Transformer (ViT) architecture to predict the outcome of NBA possessions using court broadcast footage from YouTube.
 The transformer leverages embeddings and temporal/spatial attention to predict the outcomes.